Greta Ann Herin

 Office Hours: Consult syllabi and by appointment.

-She has also taught: Human Anatomy and Physiology I, Neuropsychology, Advanced Neurobiology, Mammalian Physiology, Molecules, Genes, and Cells, and a Senior Seminar “Origins”.
-She has also co-taught Concepts in Biology, a Senior Seminar “Form, Finitude and Faith” and a Colloquium “Passion and Obsession”.
+Greta Ann Herin has taught a wide variety of courses in general biology, biomedicine, and general education.
+Courses include: Advanced Human Anatomy; Faith, Science and Ethics; Human Anatomy and Physiology I and II; Neuropsychology; Advanced Neurobiology (undergraduate and masters-level students) ; Mammalian Physiology; Molecules, Genes, and Cells; Biological Explorations; and a Senior Seminar “The Elephant and the Rider”.
+She has also co-taught Concepts in Biology; a Senior Seminar “Form, Finitude and Faith”; a Senior Seminar “Origins”; and a Colloquium “Passion and Obsession”.

 Greta Ann serves as a Pre-professional Health Sciences advisor.

 She has dual Bachelors Degrees in Biochemistry and Psychology from Kansas State University and a Ph.D. in Neurobiology from the University of Pittsburgh School of Medicine.
-Her dissertation was on interactions among modulators of NMDA receptors, an important glutamate receptor in the brain.
-In addition Greta Ann did a post-doctoral fellowship at the Max-Planck Institute for Brain Research in Frankfurt, Germany.
+Her dissertation covers interactions among modulators of NMDA receptors, an important glutamate receptor in the brain.
+In addition Dr. Herin did a post-doctoral fellowship at the Max-Planck Institute for Brain Research in Frankfurt, Germany.
 There she studied metabotropic glutamate receptors.

 Doctor of Philosophy